infinum/frontend-handbook/React/NextJs/ProjectStructure.md

 ## Setting up store

-Your datx store will be placed in the root of the `src` folder as follows:
+Your datx store and models will be placed in the root of the `src` folder as follows:

 ```
 src
-└── store
 ├── models
 │   ├── User.ts
 │   └── Session.ts
+└── store
     ├── utlis
     │   ├── config.ts
     │   └── initializeStore.ts